AdrienHeisch/minishell-tester/README.md

 If you're using a workstation at 42, the rust compiler and system libraries might be too outdated.
 Try to use the ```./run-container.sh``` script instead.

+## Tests

+This program contains two importers that will fetch about 1800 tests written by other students.
+Please leave an issue if you are one of these students and want me to remove one of the importers.

 ## Help

 Feature highlight: parallel execution, sandboxing, watch for recompilation